Faithm365/PROJECT2/README.md

  -  Enable segmentation by age, time of day, and viewing habits.
   - Support audience analytics for targeted content or marketing strategies.

-# Tools and Technologies used to impolement the project.
+# Tools and Technologies used to implement the project.
-- Conversion of UTC timestamp
-- Top performingChannel 2 programmes identified.
-- Uses segmented by age, gender, province, age and time intervals
- # Tools used
 -	Snowflake to run SQL querries
 -	Microsoft excel to create pivot tables and graphs
 -	Powerpoint presentation